-Stop sobbing over the flaming Note 7 and buy a Mate 9 (if you can find one)
+Huawei Mate 9 review

 If you want a phone with a screen larger than 5.5-inches, then since the Galaxy Note 7’s demise, your choices are few.
 The Mate 9 may just be your best option, though we need to know the price and U.S. availability before we can say for sure.

-The LG V20 is the next most obvious choice, but it’s very expensive at between $770 and $830 without a contract.
+The Galaxy S8 Plus an LG V20, but they’re both very expensive at $750 and up without a contract.

-An off-the-wall alternative would be the Lenovo Phab 2 Pro, with its 6.4-inch display, and crazy Google Tango camera and features.
+An off-the-wall alternative would be the Lenovo Phab 2 Pro, with its 6.4-inch display and crazy Google Tango camera and features.
 It’s cheaper at $500 without a contract, but it’s technically inferior to the Mate 9 and the LG V20.
 It’s also buggy.

 The DT Accessory Pack

-It’s impossible not to recommend the Google Pixel XL.
-The Mate 9 is likely to cost around the same was Google’s biggest phone, and its super camera, standard Android, timely updates, and great screen make it one of our favorite phones; but if you want a screen larger than 5.5-inches, it may not be a consideration.
+That makes it hard not to recommend the Google Pixel XL.
+The Mate 9 is likely to cost around the same was Google’s biggest phone, and its super camera, standard Android, timely updates, and great screen make it one of our favorite phones.
+That said, if you want a screen larger than 5.5 inches, it may not be a consideration.

-Otherwise, turn back the clock and pick up a Galaxy Note 5.
-It comes with a stylus, has a big, beautiful screen, and won’t explode.
-There are slim pickings in the world of oversize smartphones at the moment, and the Huawei Mate 9 is well positioned to clean up.
-We just wish it came with a neat stylus.

 How long will it last?

-Note: Update: Updated the section about Alexa and added points of comparison to newer devices, including the Galaxy S8.